 These films represent only a small number of the many high barrier films available.
 Various combinations of these options also exist.

 Versatile and reliable, high barrier films within the food packaging industry are rapidly growing in popularity.

 The global Food Packaging Film Market is expected to grow at 6.2% CAGR from 2019 to 2028.
 It is expected to reach above USD $194.27 billion by 2028 from USD $125.23 billion in 2019.

 Additional Food Packaging Resources

-Plastic Ingenuity has been offering high-quality packaging solutions, including high barrier films for food packaging, for more than 45 years.
-Our Cross Plains-based facility proudly maintains the ISO 9001 and SQF Level Three certifications.
+Plastic Ingenuity has been offering high-quality packaging solutions, including high barrier films for food packaging, for more than 50 years!
+Our Wisconsin based facilities in Cross Plains and Mazomanie are Cross ISO 9001 and SQF Level Three certified.

 Learn more about barrier films by downloading our eBook, Oxygen and Water Barrier Technology.